sdvdxl/influxdb.com/content/blog/2015/10/01/announcing_chronograf_0_2_0.md

 ![Custom Time Ranges](/img/blog/chronograf_0.2.0/5.png)

-Another powerful data exploration feature is the ability to define custom time ranges for your graphs.
-The previous version of Chronograf only allowed you to view data for fixed intervals, which obviously doesn't cover all use cases.
+With this release you can now define custom time ranges for your graphs.

 ## Persistence and configuration